agneswang42/agneswang42.github.io/_pages/about.md

 ---
 permalink: /
-title: "Academic Pages is a ready-to-fork GitHub Pages template for academic personal websites"
+title: "About"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

 Hi!
-I'm **Jingqi Wang**, a Computer Science student passionate about software engineering, artificial intelligence, and desigin of algorithms.
+I'm **Agnes Wang**, a Computer Science student passionate about software engineering, artificial intelligence, and desigin of algorithms.

 Welcome to my personal website!
 Here you'll find my projects, résumé, and technical experience as I continue developing my skills.